BrettNon/CS-5804-MiniProject/README.md

 venv\Scripts\activate         # For Windows

 # 3. Install required Python packages
-pip install -r requirements.txt
-# (Or manually if needed)
 # pip install streamlit requests

 # 4. Pull the LLaMA 3 model for offline chatbot support
-ollama pull llama3
+ollama pull llama3 (I think you have to download it from their website https://ollama.com/download)

 # 5. Run the model in a background terminal
 ollama run llama3